Probability of a sharp 24-hour crypto move. Higher score = higher probability.

 What COIL Index measures

-Crypto markets don't crash because prices fall.
-They crash because leverage stacks invisibly until something forces the unwind.
-Coil Index measures the build-up — the loaded spring of leverage, volatility, and liquidation pressure that precedes violent moves.
+Crypto markets don't simply move — they coil, then strike.
+Leverage stacks invisibly, volatility compresses, until something forces the unwind.
+Coil Index measures the build-up — the loaded spring of leverage, volatility, liquidations, funding pressure, and options market stress that precedes sharp moves in either direction.

 A high reading means conditions are coiled: leverage is crowded, volatility is shifting, order books are setting up for a sharp move.
 A low reading means the market is genuinely calm — leverage is light, vol is low, dislocations are unlikely.